mmarbout/Tuto_MetaTOR/README.md

 you can now generate the different image files of your different matrices (the largest contig, a MAG ... etc).
 Be carefull with the binning size and factor when trying to generate matrix for MAGs !!! computation could be time consuming for large MAG with high resolution (few kb).

-if you want to go further, I have provided a contact map in cool format (see below) of the whole mock community based on the reference genomes. folder [/data/].
-You will also find in the same folder some R scripts to manipulate this kind of files using different R packaages.
-You can have a look, install the packages and generate some contact map.

 * HiContacts:
 HiContacts provides tools to investigate (m)cool matrices imported in R by HiCExperiment.
 It leverages the HiCExperiment class of objects, built on pre-existing Bioconductor objects, namely InteractionSet, GInterations and ContactMatrix (Lun, Perry & Ing-Simmons, F1000Research 2016), and provides analytical and visualization tools to investigate contact maps.